Yellowen/Owrang/docs/user/intro/docs.user.implement.strategy.md

 ### Live Phase

-Once you are familiar with ERPNext, start entering your live data!
+Once you are familiar with Owrang, start entering your live data!

 - Clean up the account of test data or better, start a fresh install.
 - Setup all the modules with Customer Groups, Item Groups, Warehouses, BOMs etc.